firstname.lastname@example.org / pronouns: he/him

 email@example.com / pronouns: she/her

-Anne Jonas is a fourth year PhD student at the UC Berkeley School of Information, with a designated emphasis in Science and Technology Studies.
-Her current research projects focus on the interaction of school digitization with long-standing patterns of educational inequality in the U.S. and on the discriminatory implications of regional blocking by corporate web services.
+Anne Jonas is a fourth year PhD candidate at the UC Berkeley School of Information, with a designated emphasis in Science and Technology Studies.
+Her current research projects focus on the interaction of school digitization with long-standing patterns of social inequality in the U.S. and on the discriminatory implications of regional blocking by corporate web services.
 Previously, Anne worked as the Program Manager at the Barnard Center for Research on Women, and as a Project Director at the Participatory Culture Foundation.
 She is a research grantee of the Center for Long-Term Cybersecurity and the Institute for Research on Labor and Employment, and a member of the Algorithmic Fairness and Opacity Working Group.
 Send Anne an email or a message on Twitter.

 Faculty and staff of the School of Information provide advice and guidance to the co-directors.
 Anno Saxenian, Steven Weber, and Deirdre Mulligan serve on our oversight committee.
 Seed funding for CTSP has been provided by Google as an unrestricted grant.
 CTSP has also received funding support for events from Facebook and the Charles Koch Foundation.
 CTSP welcomes additional partners to provide ongoing financial support.

 Elaine Sedenberg is a PhD student at the School of Information specializing in responsible information sharing and the legal, ethical, and economic aspects of data access for research purposes.
 Her dissertation focuses on industry research practices regarding the sharing and use of user-generated data.
 Elaine has a bachelor’s degree in biochemistry from UT Austin, and previously worked in Washington D.C. at the Science and Technology Policy Institute (STPI).
 Send Elaine a message on Twitter.